gxjansen/spryker-for-developers/README.md

 ![Eighteen-vendors-are-ranked-according-to-how-well-they-meet-the-needs-of-composable-commerce-in-the-digital-commerce-market-as-of-June-2022-target png](https://user-images.githubusercontent.com/487722/198754589-4c6ea209-8499-4cef-a400-1fc8c7f040fc.jpg)

-### Reason X: Spryker allows you to service different business models
+## Reason 7: Spryker allows you to service different business models

 Spryker supports a wide range of industries and business models like retail, manufacturing, wholesale, distribution, services and more B2B, B2C and Unified Commerce.
 All of these capabilities out of just one platform.